kashishrohira/kashishrohira/README.md

 # 💫 About Me:
 I'm Kashish, a second year CS student at the University of British Columbia.
 I'm interested in web development, front-end, UI/UX design and learning new programming languages!
-I'm interested in exploring opportunities in Software Engineering, Product Management and Data Science

 ## 🌐 Socials: